Content updated: 2022-01-25

 Plainview points (right) were made sometime between 8600 and 7600 BC and, like Folsom points, seem to have been specialized to bison.
 In that respect we can think of them as successors to the Folsom tool tradition.
 So far they seem to occur only in the southern areas of the Folsom distribution area, however: largely in Texas, Oklahoma, and New Mexico.

-Physically Plainview Points look similar to Folsom points, but with a much reduced flute or none at all.
+Physically, Plainview Points look similar to Folsom points, but with a much reduced flute or none at all.
 (Why?
 If bison hunting spears worked better with fluted points, why did the flutes vanish?
 If bison hunting spears worked better without the flutes, why were Folsom points so heavily fluted?
-Was their a technological innovation in hafting that changed things?
+Was there a technological innovation in hafting that changed things?
 The world awaits your research.)

 Eden points (left) date from between 7800 and 6500 BC or so.
 They are distinctive in being extremely long in comparison with their width, although as you can see comparing the example at left with the Clovis one above, that was also often true of Clovis points.
 Eden points are found over much of the same area as Folsom points.
 Like Folsom points, they have been associated with bison bones.

 Also associated with Paleoindian groups in North America are Scottsbluff points.
 These are sometimes lumped with Eden points into the "Cody Complex," which also includes some other, less well known point types.

 Picture Credits The arrowhead shown at the top of the page was made by an anonymous Cherokee craftsman for sale to tourists.
 Other photos on this page are of plastic casts available from the "In Hand Museum" collection of Albuquerque.
 The originals of these particular examples are in the Maxwell Museum of Anthropology at the University of New Mexico.
 The hafted Clovis point is from the San Diego Zoo.
 On a desktop computer, points on this page should appear at roughly their natural size.